 And guess what?!
 Kids who are physically fit have higher test scores.
 Read more about brain benefits here.

 After years of homework with girls, I was surprised to find how frustrating homework became when our son started school.
 Yes, there is definitely a difference between raising boys and girls, but there is also a difference in personalities and learning style among all 3 kids.
 After struggling to get through homework with my son, we did a little investigating.
-Turns out sitting at school for 7 hours then coming home to sit at the table was a terrible idea!
+Turns out sitting at school for 7 hours then coming home to sit at the table was a terrible idea, but I just wanted to get it out of the way!
 Now we make sure he gets a solid hour to run and play before we even attempt to start homework.
+Wow!
+What a difference it made!
 We also incorporate movement into the homework.